Skip to content

 ChatGPT (OpenAI)

 The one that started the revolution.
 ChatGPT is the most capable general-purpose AI for most trade tasks.
 The free tier is more than capable for drafting quotes, answering technical questions, and writing customer communications.
-The paid tier (ChatGPT Plus at £20/month) gives you access to OpenAI’s most powerful model and includes image analysis, useful for describing a fault from a photo.
+For a detailed walkthrough, see our guide on using ChatGPT to write quotes that win jobs.
+The paid tier (ChatGPT Plus at £20/month) gives you access to OpenAI’s advanced GPT-5.x models.
+Image analysis (uploading photos to describe a fault) is available on both free and paid tiers.

 Best for: quoting, customer emails, technical research, RAMS drafting.